zbx-sadman/zabbuino/README.md

 Actual release is v1.0.0.

 **You can help to the project** by providing hardware to testing and integrating.
-Or yo can just donate for it.
+Or yoг can just donate for it.
 Contact to me via email: [zbx.sadman@gmail.com](mailto://zbx.sadman@gmail.com)

 Implemented:
 - A few Zabbix agent commands;